aesthetic0001/AFKBot-1/docs/commands.md

 <h2 align="center">stop</h2>

-This command will make the bot stop afk-ing
+This command will make the bot stop afk-ing, and stop fishing if it is

 *Usage*: